-The Big White Market (www.BigWhiteMarket.com) is a small grocery store and liquor store located on the mountain in the Village.
+The Big White Market is a convenient (but small) grocery store and liquor store located on the mountain in the Village.
 You can easily walk there from Crescendo’s ski entry.
-We recommend, though, that you purchase your initial groceries and alcohol in Kelowna.
+We recommend, though, that you purchase the bulk of your groceries and alcohol in Kelowna.

 Costco is on your way to Big White: at the corner of Highway 97 & Highway 33.
 If the number in your party or the length of your stay justifies, you may consider grocery shopping at Costco on your way to Crescendo.

-On Highway 33, there is a Coopers Grocery Store (on your right, as you are traveling to Crescendo).
-There is a liquor store right across the street from Coopers as well.
+On Highway 33, there is a Sav-On-Foods grocery store (on your right, as you are traveling to Crescendo).
+There is a liquor store right across the street from that grocery store, as well.